Emvnn/DEPI_Data-Analysis_Final-Project/README.md

 - **Excel**: For organizing data, performing calculations, and building initial analyses.
 - **Tableau**: For creating interactive dashboards to visualize the impact of AI on different job roles and industries.

+## Overview of the Data

+This project uses the **"From Data Entry to CEO: The AI Job Threat Index"** dataset, originally uploaded by TENSOR BOY on Kaggle under the CC0 Public Domain license.
+This dataset aggregates insights from various AI and job analytics platforms, offering a broad view of AI’s influence on different job roles.

+### Key Features

+- **Job Titles**: Lists job roles across industries.
+- **AI Impact**: Percentage that indicates AI's influence on each role.
+- **Tasks**: Number of tasks done by humans for each job title.
+- **AI Models**: Count of AI models integrated into each job’s workflow.
+- **AI Workload Ratio**: Represents the balance of work done by AI vs. humans.
+- **Domain**: The industry or field each job belongs to.

+This data provides a comprehensive analysis of how AI reshapes the job landscape, focusing on automation trends, skill demands, and industry-specific insights.

+## Dataset

+You can access the dataset [here on Kaggle](https://www.kaggle.com/path-to-dataset) or in the `data/` folder of this repository.

 ## Contributing

 Feel free to contribute!
 Fork this repo, create a branch, and make a pull request.

+We appreciate any feedback or suggestions to make this project more impactful!